+Figure 3: Aggregation scenario NOT possible with current SA6 exposure and RO authorization

 In Rel-19, SA6 did not have sufficient time to complete a working architecture that offers mechanisms for obtaining the Resource Owner (RO) consent data needed per application, leading to a currently incomplete solution.
+Several Editor’s Notes are left in TS 23.222 indicating incomplete procedures, and also several NOTEs indicating that “The security aspects of CAPIF supporting RNAA are specified in 3GPP TS 33.122.”

-the SA3 progress in R19 is covering security aspects for CAPIF and studied security mechanisms for the support of RNAA.
+However, the SA3 progress in R19 is covering security aspects for CAPIF and studied security mechanisms for the support of RNAA but are also not yet completed.
+Given the incomplete status of the stage 2 specs, the backward compatibility of the user’s application consent enabler should not be an issue (as currently no implementations possible).

+The backward compatibility with RNAA mechanism could be preserved since the consumption of the services exposed by the application consent enabler could be easily integrated with the OAuth 2.0 based RNAA flow, as a standardized alternative to the Rel-19 CCF internal/proprietary interaction inside Authorization Function, between the OAuth2.0 server and a RO authorization handler.

 In parallel there is work in other industry initiatives (GSMA OPG, CAMARA) to define an end-to-end working solution that addresses the right granularity needed and the mechanisms to handle user consent for its data exposure to applications, targeting to cover exposure cases where user data is exposed via CAPIF, directly via NEF or in other scenarios.
 The LS exchange between GSMA OPG and 3GPP (SP-241934 and S6-242012) clarified that the UDM consent data was defined for internal 5GC consumption (5GC NFs).

+However, as of R19 the solution for RO authorization is incomplete and is fragmented with the rest of the industry.

+The study will look into the handling of the application consent as a new exposure enabler.
+It will identify use cases and requirements related to the application consent, including aspects of how they impact the service flows, and the services provided to the users, as well as identify needed provisioning scenarios for the application consent and the exposure of the services offered by the new enabler to its consumers (e.g., exposure frameworks).

+An analysis will be done on the architecture needed and its mechanisms, to enable the handling of application consent (i.e., user preferences/approval to expose his/her/their data to applications), as an exposure enabler.
+The regulation aspects of user’s application consent are NOT in scope of the SA6 study.

-However, as of R19 the solution for user consent management for exposing user data to applications is incomplete and fragmented. recommend a consolidated user consent management architecture for applications that fits well when CAPIF is used but which could also be used when exposure is done directly from the NEF.
-Additional supporting material is in S6-250482.
+The study will recommend a consolidated architecture for handling the user’s application consent, that fits well when CAPIF is used, but which could also be reused when the 3GPP exposure is done using other exposure frameworks (e.g., API gateways, direct NEF exposure)..
+Additional supporting material is in S6-251246 and in S6-251249